le-doude/accessify/README.md

 Developments
 ------------

-I am still trying to figure how to manage embedded `@HandledType`(s) within other `@HandledType`(s).
+embedded `@HandledType`(s) within other `@HandledType`(s).
+Is done and that was more obvious than anticipated.
-I welcome any input on this.
-And feel free to contribute to the code.
+Now on to collections, lists, sets and maps.
+How to work that out?

 I plan on implementing both Maven and SBT support.
 I will rely on the community for integrating with any other build tools.